-HELPING YOU AND YOUR CREW STAY FIT, HEALTHY AND READY
+HELPING YOU AND YOUR CREW STAY FIT, HEALTHY, AND READY

-Fire Rescue Fitness and the N.C.
-League of Municipalities have partnered to provide our first responders with several resources designed to improve health and fitness.
+Fire Rescue Fitness and the Virginia Risk Sharing Association have partnered to provide our first responders with several resources designed to improve health and fitness.

 In this program, you will find workouts that will build your fitness foundation, add strength, reduce injuries, and improve your overall physical health.